gatling/gatling/src/docs/content/reference/current/project/faq/index.md

 See up here, the Highcharts based charts implementation is hosted in a separate project.
 You have to build it too.

-**What is the format of the log file Gatling generates**

-This file is an implementation detail and is subject to change any time without any further notice.
-We strongly recommend against writing your own parser and parse it for your own needs.

 **Can't compile long scenarios**